 Perfect Squares and Their Roots

-How could a number be a perfect square?
+How could a number also be a square?
 If you can arrange that number of items into a perfect square.
-Take 9 for example.
+Take the number 9 for example.
 You can take nine items and arrange them in a three by three square, so nine is a square number.

+Ready to see how this skill applies to algebra?
 A mix of perfect squares and their roots, round perfect squares and their roots, and estimation problems.
-See examples #3-7 below.